 "Slave deeds" are property deeds - bills of sale, deeds of trust, divisions of property - registered with county courts and registers of deeds that contain information about enslaved individuals.
 Sometimes these individuals are listed only by number, but more often they are listed by name and age, providing invaluable historical information for historians and genealogists.

-Five of the deeds that mention slavery appear to be associated with emancipation of enslaved persons: b12p196 b12p225 b13p183 b16p208 b18p190.
+Five of the deeds that mention slavery appear to be associated with the emancipation of enslaved persons: b12p196 b12p225 b13p183 b16p208 b18p190.
 Three of these specifically mention the Society of Friends (Quakers).

 Randolph County was created from Guilford County in 1779.
 Slavery existed in the United States from its beginning until the Civil War of 1861-1865 led to abolition.